lydell/elm-watch/README.md

 > Note: `elm-watch-node` is only available because elm-watch happens to be written in Node.js.
 An implementation written in another language is not expected to embed a JavaScript runtime just to implement `elm-watch-node`.
 In such a case you will have to make do with some other faster scripting language (like `bash`), or pay the penalty of starting `node` every time.

-### targets

-There isn’t much to say about `"targets"` really.
-You define what elm-watch should compile.

-- inputs: `NonEmptyArray<string>`.
-List of `.elm` files, relative to `elm-watch.json`.
-You probably only need one input, but multiple is supported (since `elm make` supports that).
-- output: `string`.
-A `.js` file, relative to `elm-watch.json`.
-Unlike `elm make`, only `.js` is supported (and `.html` isn’t).
-Once you reach for elm-watch, you’re ready to be in charge of your own HTML file.

 ## Hot reloading

-Some exciting features:
+Some exciting elm-watch hot reloading features:

 - **Scroll position.** Hot reloading is just like another regular Elm rerender in elm-watch.
 Scroll position (and other subtle DOM state) is kept.
 - **Full reloads.** When not possible to hot reload, elm-watch reloads the full page for you.
 It also tells you why in the browser console.
 - **Complete coverage.** Whatever Elm `Program` type you choose or what change you make, the hot reloading always does the right thing.

-Hot reloading is essentially a hack.
+That said, hot reloading is essentially a hack.
 But a pretty good one.
 As long as hot reloading isn’t built into Elm itself, it’s always going to be a hack and not 100 % perfect:

 - Changes to `Model`.
 Hot reloading is all about running new code with the previous state.
 That only works if the previous state is compatible – otherwise your `update` and `view` might throw errors.
 Elm actually has a way to tell if `Msg` has changed, as part of the Import/Export feature in the debugger.
 If hot reloading were built into Elm, the same could be used to diff the `Model`. elm-watch instead tries to detect that by running the updated `init` function.
 If it returns something different than last time it can mean: